McLargo/mkdown-docs/docs/programming/django.md

 `python manage.py shell`

 ## basic schema of django app

-a project can contains one or more apps.
+A project can contains one or more apps.
 Also, an app can be used in several projects

 To create a new app in our project: